mindspore-ai/docs/tutorials/source_en/quick_start.md

 net_loss = nn.SoftmaxCrossEntropyWithLogits(sparse=True, reduction='mean')
 ```

-> For more information about using loss functions in MindSpore, see [Loss Functions](https://www.mindspore.cn/tutorial/en/master/optimization.html#loss-functions).
+> For more information about using loss functions in mindspore, see [Loss Functions](https://www.mindspore.cn/tutorial/en/r1.3/optimization.html#loss-functions).

 MindSpore supports the `Adam`, `AdamWeightDecay`, and `Momentum` optimizers.
 The following uses the `Momentum` optimizer as an example.